Toronto Cottage Country North Of The City

 Heading Out To Visit Toronto Cottage Country

 Living in Toronto, I long for the summer months.
-Last year we were away for the month of June, road tripping down the west coast and spent much of the rest of the summer dealing with a family crisis.
-This year we would be in Toronto for the whole summer and we planned to make the most of it with local Toronto events and with long weekends out of town.
+Last year we were away for the month of June, road tripping down the west coast.
+And then spent much of the rest of the summer dealing with a family crisis.
+This year we would be in Toronto for the whole summer.
+We planned to make the most of it with local Toronto events and with long weekends out of town.
 Late in May, my friend offered us her cottage in the Muskoka cottage region in exchange for some gardening.
 Seemed like a great deal to us!

-While it had been warm in Toronto for a few weeks, Murphy’s Law was in play and the weekend we were to head north the weather was forecasted to be cold and wet but improving on Monday.
+While it had been warm in Toronto for a few weeks, Murphy’s Law was in play.
+The weekend we were to head north the weather was forecasted to be cold and wet but improving on Monday.
 Since we had the flexibility, we planned to leave on Saturday and return on Tuesday.
 This would put us out of cottage country traffic and minimize the time we would be in the less desirable weather.
 Of course, it did mean driving north through the rain!

-The drive north on Saturday to Toronto cottage country at noon was easy and we arrived at the highway turnoff in less than 2 hours.
+The drive north on Saturday to Toronto cottage country at noon was easy.
+We arrived at the highway turnoff in less than 2 hours.
 The GPS had my friend’s cottage pinned, on a twisty turny dirt road deep into the woods between various bodies of water.
 You never really realize how much water there is in this part of Ontario until you see it on a map or GPS.

 Many of the tiny roads are gravel dead end roads, coming to an abrupt end at water, rock or a private cottage.

-I remembered the first time we had visited this cottage without a GPS, doubling back at least twice thinking that we couldn’t possibly be in the right place only to be told when we called to check on directions to just keep going!
+I remembered the first time we had visited this cottage without a GPS.
+We doubled back at least twice thinking that we couldn’t possibly be in the right place.
+Only to be told when we called to check on directions to just keep going!
 If you think you can just pick a road that starts in the direction you want and hope it will go right through – don’t do it!

 Where Your Closest Neighbours Are Not Two Legged